KekerHonor/Arduino-claw/README.md

+Note: AI Generated Summary

-# 🦞 Claw Subsystem: Operation Manual & Technical Guide
+# Claw Subsystem: Operation Manual & Technical Guide

 ### System Overview
 The claw operates on an **Automated State Machine**.
 It does not require manual button presses to open/close.
 Instead, it uses an ultrasonic distance sensor to decide when to grab, hold, or drop objects based on the arm's height from the ground.

 ---

-## 🏎️ 1.
-Driver’s Guide (Competition Day)
+## 1. Driver’s Guide
 *How to drive the robot to make the claw work correctly.*

 ### **STEP 1: The Pickup (Grab)**